Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 mongod` from where mongo is installed to start mongo.

 If you installed the Fedora package, MongoDB will need to be started via `service mongodb start`.
-If you installed the binary manually, run `sudo mongod` from where Mongo is installed to start Mongo.
+If you installed the binary manually, run `su -c 'mongod'` from where Mongo is installed to start Mongo.

 If you installed the OsX package through "brew", MongoDB will need to be started via `sudo launchctl load